apace100/origins-docs/docs/types/item_condition_types/armor_value.md

     "compare_to": 3
 }
 ```

-This example checks if the armor item (in this context, a chestplate) has a higher armor value than 3, which is the armor value for the leather chestplate armor item.
+This example will check if the armor item (in this context, a chestplate) has a higher armor value than 3, which is the armor value for the leather chestplate armor item.